11 Things to Do in Verona, Italy + Useful Tips from a Local

 The most well-known attraction of Verona is naturally its arena, located at Piazza Bra.
 Dating back to the 1st Century, this arena is one of a few that’s still functional and the best-preserved Roman amphitheater in the world, with frequent operas and concerts hosted inside in the summer.

-If you’re in Verona during the day or off-opera season, you can get inside and admire it.
+If you’re in Verona during the day or off-opera season, you can admire it inside.
 The arena seats up to 30,000 spectators.

 A live performance inside the Verona Arena, experiencing opera here is among the most iconic things to do in Verona, Italy.